sirji-ai/sirji/docs/How to Write Agent Pseudocode.md

-# How to write agent pseudo code
+# How to Write Agent Pseudocode

 ## Introduction